Muhammad Iqbal (footballer): Persebaya Surabaya

 On 3 January 2023, Iqbal signed a contract with Liga 1 club Persebaya Surabaya from Persita Tangerang.
-Iqbal made his league debut for the club in a 5–0 win against Persita Tangerang, coming on as a substituted Sho Yamamoto.
+Iqbal made his league debut for the club in a 5–0 win against his former club Persita Tangerang, coming on as a substituted Sho Yamamoto on 18 January 2023.
+Iqbal scored his first goal league for the club, scoring a brace and provided an assist for Altalariq Ballah in the 49th minute in a 3–3 draw over Persis Solo on 8 April.
+On 11 April, he scored the winning goal in a Super East Java derby against Arema in a 1–0 win.

+PSIM Yogyakarta

+On 28 June 2025, Iqbal officially signed with Liga 1 club PSIM Yogyakarta.